swatiarora11/daily-update-webpart/README.md

 ## Anatomy of Webpart

-An overview snapshot of the **SPFx Updates Webpart** highlighting its major sections is shown in the below figure.
+An overview snapshot of the **Daily Update Webpart** highlighting its major sections is shown in the below figure.
 <img src="images/webpart overview.png"/>
 Let us dive into few details to understand configuration of this webpart and how it controls the content being shown in various sections of the webpart.
 Each webpart section and corresponding fields of property pane configuration which affect webpart presentation and functionality is explained below.